Compliance

 Option 1: California Plus Approach

-Comply with CCPA/CPRA (strictest US law) and extend to all US consumers.
+Comply with CPRA (strictest US law) and extend protection to all US consumers.

-• More stringent than required in many states
+• More stringent requirements than necessary in many states

 Option 2: State-Specific Compliance